A Tale of Two Categories: Inductive groupoids and Cross-connections: Cross-connection from an inductive groupoid

 Now, we proceed to show that $\Gamma_G$ is a cross-connection and for that, first we need to prove that $\Gamma_G$ is a local isomorphism.
-One can prove directly that the functor $\Gamma_G$ is a local isomorphism by working with the morphisms in the functor category $N^*\mathcal{L}_G$: but it will involve a rather cumbersome argument and use of several undefined ideas.
+One can prove directly that the functor $\Gamma_G$ is a local isomorphism by working with the morphisms in the functor category $N^*\mathcal{L}_G$, but it would involve a rather cumbersome argument and use of several undefined ideas.
 So, we take an alternate easier route.
 We shall realise the functor $\Gamma_G$ as a composition of two functors, namely a local isomorphism $\bar{F}\colon \mathcal{R}_{G} \to \mathcal{R}_{T\mathcal{L}_G}$ and an isomorphism $\bar{G} \colon \mathcal{R}_{T\mathcal{L}_G}\to N^\ast\mathcal{L}_G$; thereby proving that $\Gamma_G$ is a local isomorphism.
+It is worth noting that a similar technique has been employed in \cite[Section IV.1]{cross}.
 To this end, we shall require the following discussion about the structure arising from a given normal category.
 As the reader shall see, this is the only place where regular semigroups surface in our discussion.

-Given a normal category $\mathcal{C}$, it can be seen that \cite{cross} the set of all the {cones} in $\mathcal{C}$ with the special binary composition as defined in (\ref{eqnsg1}) forms a regular semigroup known as the \emph{semigroup of cones} in $\mathcal{C}$ and denoted by $T\mathcal{C}$.
+Given a normal category $\mathcal{C}$, it can be seen that \cite{cross} the set of all the {cones} in $\mathcal{C}$ with the special composition as defined in (\ref{eqnsg1}) forms a regular semigroup known as the \emph{semigroup of cones} in $\mathcal{C}$ and denoted by $T\mathcal{C}$.